wdfkit package

 Alias of remove() (harmonics then cosmic rays).

-Remove sharp positive spikes from one 1D spectrum (PL-style).
+Remove sharp positive spikes from one 1D spectrum.

+Uses a scipy.signal.medfilt reference and MAD-based noise estimation.
 Operates on the raw counts / intensity array (only masked indices change).
-Cosmic rays: positive excursions vs a robust noise model.

 The algorithm runs up to max_passes iterations.
 Each pass: